borenstein-lab/fishtaco/_sources/visualization.txt

 In order to use the FishTacoPlot package:

-1. Download the FishTacoPlot package from the `FishTacoPlot GitHub page <https://github.com/omanor/fishtaco-plot>`_.
+1. Download the FishTacoPlot package from `GitHub <https://github.com/omanor/fishtaco-plot/archive/1.0.0.tar.gz>`_.

 2. Install the package in your R terminal with the command: ``install.packages(<path_to_package>, repos = NULL, type="source")``